hmcts/finrem-ccd-definitions/README.md

 6) Ask tester to sign off the RDM if changes pass and assign the RDM ticket to someone in the RDM team

 ## LEFT TO DO BEFORE GO LIVE

-- Remove private user details etc
-- Push and replace master
-- Reintroduce /finrem-ccd-definitions/test/unit/definitions/consented/UserRoleStateAuth.test.js and confirm behaviour for both consented and contested
+- Unskip two skipped tests (UserRoleStateAuth.test.js) and confirm behaviour for both consented and contested with Harry/Jakub
 - Upload to AAT/DEMO and confirm everything still works etc